msft-mirror-aosp/platform.external.autotest/docs/faft-pd.md

 firmware\_PDResetSoft, checks:

 *   Ability of DUT to initiate soft resets
-*   Ability of DUT to receive soft reset requests from Plankton
+*   Ability of DUT to receive soft reset requests from servo
 *   If DUT is dualrole capable, soft resets are done with the DUT in each power role